atamborrino/streamee.js/README.md

     if (obj.intField > 3 && obj.intField < 10) { // filter
-      return getPromiseOfData(obj); // async map by returning a Q promise }), destination // Writable stream, for example a HTTP chunked response toward a Web client or a Websocket connection );
+      return getPromiseOfData(obj); // async map by returning a Q promise }), destination // Writable stream, for example a HTTP chunked response towards a Web client or a Websocket connection );
 ```